Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

   .call(leftAxis)
 ```

-So far you won't be seeing any bars but you should see the axese.
+So far you won't be seeing any bars but you should see the axes.

 ### Drawing bars